U.S. Doping Control Certification Program

 This legislation passed in the wake of the Larry Nassar scandal and allegations of questionable testing practices at major international events.
 USADA, therefore, developed a new certification program (the “Program”) to strengthen athlete safety and provide greater consistency.
 The Nassar scandal, one of the most significant cases of sexual abuse in U.S. sports history, revealed systemic failures in athlete protection.
 Additionally, testing conducted in the past at certain international events in the United States used or attempted to use questionable testing practices that lacked consistency and threatened to undermine the World Anti-Doping Code (the “Code”) and related International Standards.
 Organizations submitting an application for certification do not need to provide athlete names or specific testing windows.

 The Program is designed such that only legally authorized personnel who have received safeguarding training and, when applicable, IDCO training conduct testing within the United States.
 This will ensure sample collection personnel provide a consistent and professional experience for athletes and do not take advantage of the power dynamics and vulnerabilities inherent in doping control settings.
-Organizations using USADA for sample collection do not need to complete an application for certification.
+The Program does not require organizations to provide athlete names or specific testing windows or dates of testing, and organizations using USADA for sample collection do not need to complete an application for certification.

 The Program provides a consistent, transparent, and athlete-centered system for testing under the World Anti-Doping Code within the U.S. that upholds the integrity of sport and dignity of athletes.
 This is particularly important leading into major international competitions set to take place in the U.S. like the 2028 Summer Olympic and Paralympic Games in Los Angeles.